 I have one lovely double room and one twin room available in an old farmhouse (some parts of the house date from the seventeenth century), set on the southern foothills of the Lake District in north England, with splendid views and immediate walking access to the fells.
 Enjoy real peace and quiet, tasty breakfasts and the homely company of cats and hens.
 The track to the cottage is narrow, bumpy and steep in places, but delivery vans and my little Citroen C3 and plenty of other guests have managed it fine.
 You'll be far from the madding crowds, but you'll still have access to the modern world via wifi too!
 The house is my home; I have a room off the lounge where I work and sleep.

 It's most useful to come by car as there is no public transport in the vicinity, but I can happily pick you up from the nearest railway station, Foxfield - for a small fee - if necessary.
-Free supper to any guest who walks the distance!

 If you fancy a sojourn in surroundings that inspired the great romantic poets, then do please come!